Heath MacDonald: Background

+Political career

-Heath MacDonald (born May 9, 1966) is a Canadian politician, who is the Member of Parliament for Malpeque.
-He was previously elected to the Legislative Assembly of Prince Edward Island in the 2015 provincial election, representing the electoral district of Cornwall-Meadowbank as a member of the Liberal Party until he resigned on August 18, 2021 in order to run in the 2021 Canadian federal election.
+He was elected to the Legislative Assembly of PEI in the 2015 provincial election, representing the electoral district of Cornwall-Meadowbank as a member of the Prince Edward Island Liberal Party until he resigned on August 18, 2021 in order to run in the 2021 Canadian federal election.

 On May 20, 2015, MacDonald was appointed to the Executive Council of Prince Edward Island as Minister of Economic Development and Tourism.
 On January 10, 2018, MacDonald was named Minister of Finance in a cabinet shuffle.